SPRING 2025

 “The actor must crave insecurity, the unknown, the uncharted boundaries of imagination, because traveling along that edge leads to the promised land of creativity.” - Kristin Linklater

 Whether you're a performer, writer, teacher, or simply eager to explore, this workshop welcomes adult participants of all levels with no prior experience necessary.
-Join us in a supportive space where you can reconnect with the boundlessness and vitality of your unique self-expression.
+Join this supportive space where you can finally reconnect with the boundlessness and vitality of your unique self-expression.

 Voice, Body, Shakespeare